 Those living in areas of concern will have been alerted that surge testing is taking place.
 This is either conducted by door-to-door healthcare workers or personally, with a lateral flow test (opens in new tab) and if positive, a follow-up PCR test.
 Researchers have also outlined new symptoms of the Delta variant (opens in new tab) for people to look out for.

-The NHS has also been working to call up more people for their first vaccination.
-Recently, in Bolton alone, 6,200 people had their first jab early.
-The rise in new variants is also partially why children may get the Covid vaccine soon as although they are rarely unwell themselves, young people can pass on the virus to others.
+The NHS has also been working to call up more people for their first and second vaccinations.
+Earlier this month in Bolton alone, 6,200 people had their first jab early.
+The rise in new variants is also partially why children may get the Covid vaccine soon, as although they are rarely unwell themselves, young people can pass on the virus to others.

 Health Secretary Matt Hancock confirmed the growing danger of the new variant.
 He said, “We must be humble in the face of this virus.
 We’ve all learnt over the past year that in a pandemic, we must not just look at where we are today but where the evidence shows we may be in weeks and months down the track.”

 In most parts of England, cases of the Delta variant are doubling every 4.5 to 11.5 days.
 The West Midlands and Yorkshire are experiencing the fastest growing rates of the virus, according to PHE.
 However, the new variant is still most prominent in the North West of England.
 Blackburn and Darwen had the highest seven-day infection rate, ending on June 9.
 Health officials in the area recorded 1,082 positive cases per 100,000 people.

 Bolton and Rossendale also have high case numbers, coming in at 797 and 672 respectively for the same week.

 The areas around these hotspots are also now seeing a huge increase in the number of Delta cases.
 Of the 291 local authorities who recorded five or more cases in the last week, infections had increased in 177 of them.
 Cheshire West and Chester, Gateshead and Leeds all had the largest growth.